-At betting exchanges in-play wagering is incredibly popular.
 During a match you can continue to either back or lay teams.
 The huge advantage to this form of wagering, often called trading, is that bettors only pay commission on their net win for each market.
 So for example, if through a series of live trades you lose $1500 on Spain and win $1800 on their opponent Germany, your profit is $300; this is the amount you pay commission on.
-The idea that hedging is –EV really doesn’t apply to exchange betting; it still can be, but often times reversing your bet to lock in guaranteed profit is neutral EV and might even be +EV.
+The idea that hedging is –EV really doesn’t apply to exchanges; it still can be, but often times reversing your bet to lock in guaranteed profit is neutral EV and might even be +EV.

-Another area of in-play betting that doesn’t get too much focus is sports spread betting.
-This sports betting variant works much like financial trading.
+Another area of in-play gambling that doesn’t get too much focus is spread bets.
+This sports gambling variant works much like financial trading.
 To run through it quickly, there was a Euro 2011 U21 match where prior to the match starting England was favoured over Czech Republic and the spread was 0.30 – 0.50 goals.
 This match was won by Czech Republic by a 2-1 score.
 Let’s take a quick look at how spread bettors faired.

 Those who “SOLD” England won by 1.3 goals.
 This is because a SELL bet on the favourite gives you the underdog spotted the lower end of the spread.
 So a £100 per goal punter scored £130 in profit.
 Now on the other hand those who “BOUGHT” England lost by 1.5 goals, because a BUY wager is a bet on the favourite and you start behind the higher end of the spread.
 So here a £100 per goal punter lost £150.

-A lot of people are disappointed when finally learning sports betting is an efficient market, feeling if they could just fade the public life would be so much easier.
-Of course, yes it would be easier, but at the same time there are many ways to beat sports betting.
-The website oddstracker.com touches on derivatives right on their home page.
-For Americans consider researching Wong Teasers.
-If you live outside the US consider the information in our article on Bet365 Football odds.
-The truth is, there are dozens of ways to still profit from sports betting and live betting can be one of those ways.
+A lot of people are disappointed when finally learning that sports gambling is an efficient market, feeling if they could just fade the public life would be so much easier.
+Of course, yes it would be easier, but at the same time there are many ways to beat sports gambling.

-In pre-match betting the closing line, meaning the line just prior to the game starting, represents the opinion of hundreds of the sharpest bettors in the world.
-In live betting odds do quickly settle in, but initially, the shifts and changes as the match progresses represent the opinion of a much smaller pool of sharp bettors and odds makers.
-Also the public (fans / novice bettors) who don’t nearly put a dent in pre-match odds have a large impact on live betting odds.
+In pre-match wagering, the closing line – meaning the line just prior to the game starting – represents the opinion of hundreds of the sharpest bettors in the world.
+On the other hand, even though live odds quickly settle in, initially the shifts and changes as the match progresses represent the opinion of a much smaller pool of sharp bettors and oddsmakers.

 Another common strategy used is to lay the draw at Betfair, this means you’re wagering that there will be no draw.
 As soon as there is a goal scored you can then back the draw at far better odds, locking in a guaranteed profit.
 Most games have at least one goal, the time this strategy doesn’t work well are the times there is a nil-nil draw or the times there is an answered goal within minutes of the first.
 Other than that this strategy works well.